super3ggo/kitkata/readme.md

-# New Adventures in HackerRank

-## About
+# A Kit for Every Kata
-Fooling around with algorithms, data structures, _etc_ on the website HackerRank.
+Fooling around with algorithms, data structures, puzzles, _etc_ in various languages.
+For reference and posterity.